puppeteer/puppeteer/docs/contributing.md

 - Methods are used in favor of getters/setters.
   - The only exception is namespaces, e.g. `page.keyboard` and `page.coverage`
 - All string literals must be small case.
 This includes event names and option values.
-- Avoid adding "sugar" API (API that is trivially implementable in user-space) unless they're **very** demanded.
+- Avoid adding "sugar" API (API that is trivially implementable in user-space) unless they're **extremely** demanded.

 ## Commit messages